-- Oxford City Football Club on a Sunday morning.
-Our students assist the teachers in offering relevant activities for the children. - During the week over 30 students are volunteering in 7 local charity shops based in Summertown and the City Centre. - At the weekend, our students work for the Oxford University KEEN group.
-The KEEN group provide three different activity sessions for disabled young people in the Oxfordshire area. - A number of the St. Clare's musicians perform for the Oxfordshire Youth orchestra and big bands over the weekends. - The Chess Club compete in the Oxfordshire Chess league and play a number of home and away matches in the autumn and spring terms. - The Debating Club takes part in the Oxford Union Schools Debating competition. - The Maths Club participate in the UKMT Individual Maths Challenge and the Senior British Mathematical Olympiad. - The Dance group have performed at the Oxford Christmas light festivities and at the Regal Theatre, Oxford.
-The group have also had guest instructors in Flamenco, Street and Morris dancing. - The British Culture Club continues to discuss and raise awareness of unique British customs such as cream teas and the significance of the Poppy in November.
-The group have also arranged visits to Buckingham Palace, HMS Victory in Portsmouth and Churchill and Blenheim Palace in Oxford. - The Literary Walks around the city have proved very popular with students exploring the links with Lewis Carroll, C.S.
+- The Literary Walks around the city have proved very popular with students exploring the links with Lewis Carroll, C.S.
 Lewis, J.R.R.
-Tolkien, Philip Pullman and Colin Dexter. - The Conservation Work Parties works with the Berks, Bucks and Oxon Wildlife Trust to protect wildlife and enhance landscapes across Oxfordshire. - St. Clare's students participate in the Ox Clean Spring clean initiative.
-This involves working with other schools and business in cleaning up the local Summertown area. - Our students participate in the Abingdon Dragon Boat competition raising money for local Oxford charities. - The Basketball Club participates in the Oxfordshire School's league. - The Running Club participates in a number of local charity 5km and 10km runs. - The male footballers participate in the Oxfordshire Schools league and the females participate in the Independent School's Association Cup and tournaments.
+Tolkien, Philip Pullman and Colin Dexter. - The Eco Schools and Envronmental Action Groups are contributing towards sustainability initiatives at the college including achieving Eco Schools Green Flag status - St. Clare's students participate in the Ox Clean Spring clean initiative.
+This involves working with other schools and business in cleaning up the local Summertown area. - Our students participate in the Abingdon Dragon Boat competition raising money for local Oxford charities. - The Basketball Club participates in the Oxfordshire Schools league. - The Running Club participates in a number of local charity 5km and 10km runs. - The male footballers participate in the Oxfordshire Schools league and the females participate in the Independent School's Association Cup and tournaments.
 Both squads train at our shared facility with Oxford City Football Club. - The Badminton club and the Volleyball club play friendly fixtures against neighbouring schools. - The Rowing Club work with the Hinksey Sculling School offering a number of introductions to sculling courses in the summer term.